Mito Health: Helping you live healthier, longer.

 Estrogenic chemicals in water, including pharmaceuticals, pesticides, and plastics, are a growing concern for both environmental and human health.
 These chemicals mimic natural estrogen, causing hormonal disruptions, reproductive health issues, and an increased risk of cancers.

-Written By
+Written by

 Estrogenic compounds, including pharmaceuticals, pesticides, and industrial chemicals, have increasingly contaminated our water systems.
-These chemicals, which mimic the natural estrogen hormone in the body, pose significant risks not only to environmental health but to human well-being as well.
+These chemicals, which mimic the natural estrogen hormone in the body, pose significant risks not only to envvironmmental health but to human well-being as well.

 While research has focused on the impact of these chemicals on amphibians like frogs, the real threat lies in their potential to disrupt human hormonal systems.
 The presence of these compounds in our water supply has been linked to a variety of health problems, including reproductive issues, cancers, and metabolic disorders.